happypeter/happypeter.github.com/resume.md

 Engineering_][electricalengineering].
 To do [motor contol][motor] and
 [automation][automation], we had a course on _C languange_ (2002) and later
-learned two assembles, one for [MSC-51][mcs51](2004), the other [8086][8086](2008) I also learned [PLC][plc] programming(2003).
+learned two assembles, one for [MSC-51][mcs51](2004), the other [8086][8086](2004) I also learned [PLC][plc] programming(2003).
 During my undergraduate study, I only concerned about single thread programming, stay close to the hardware.
-But this changed when I start my postgraduate lift in:
+But this changed when I started my postgraduate life in:

 __2006.9~2009.3:__ North China Electric Power University

-I did reserch on developing a _Vibration data acquisition instrumant_, we start with _80c51F_, linking against the C lib that came with it.
-That did not satisfied anybody, so we switched to 32-bit ARM chip S3C2410, then we wanted  Multithreading and GUI support, we need a real kernel to settle the chaos, I picked Linux(while some guys chose WinCE), and that changed my life.
+I did reserch on developing a _Vibration data acquisition instrumant_, we start with _80C51F_, linking against the C lib that came with it.
+That did not satisfied anybody, so we switched to 32-bit ARM chip S3C2410, then we wanted  Multithreading and GUI support, we needed a real kernel to settle the chaos, I picked up Linux(while some guys chose WinCE), and that changed my life.
 I spent most of my time on two things:

  - Linux driver for ARM(s3c24x0) chips.